eternalbits/iconStuff/README.md

 "Icons" is primarily a version that allows you to translate from [Microsoft Windows ICO](https://en.wikipedia.org/wiki/ICO_(file_format)) to [Apple macOS ICNS](https://en.wikipedia.org/wiki/Apple_Icon_Image_format) and vice versa.
-Currently, the application gives up switching between PNG images, as both functions have this tool, [`Microsoft's bitmap`](https://github.com/eternalbits/iconStuff/tree/main/java/icons/src/io/github/eternalbits/bitmap/) that is present in ICO and [`Apple's compression`](https://github.com/eternalbits/iconStuff/tree/main/java/icons/src/io/github/eternalbits/apple/) that is present in ICNS.
+Currently, the application consists of switching between PNG images, as both functions have this tool, [`Microsoft's bitmap`](https://github.com/eternalbits/iconStuff/tree/main/java/icons/src/io/github/eternalbits/bitmap/) that is present in ICO and [`Apple's compression`](https://github.com/eternalbits/iconStuff/tree/main/java/icons/src/io/github/eternalbits/apple/) that is present in ICNS.

+The app finally has [a window](https://github.com/eternalbits/iconStuff/releases)!

 The --icon parameter means a format of choice for your icons.